joao5566/LuaAnim/README.md

 - Support for selecting specific rows of frames in the sprite sheet.
 - Animation control (switching animations, updating frames).
 - Rendering of animated frames on screen.
+- Centering animation frames on the body for alignment.
 - Simplicity for adding new functionalities as needed.

 ---